 These doors are well-respected products that provide security, safety, and excellent performance.

-A magnetic closure keeps the door shut when it’s unlocked.
+This cat door is designed with a magnetic closure that keeps the door shut when it’s unlocked.
 A brush strip creates a light seal to reduce drafts, but it’s not fully weatherproof.
 One reviewer said that it only closes flush about 90% of the time, sometimes leaving a small gap open to the elements.

 The door gets positive customer reviews and appears to be a solid, sturdy product that’s designed to last for a long time.